-If the tenant fails to rectify the breach, the allotments office will issue a termination letter via recorded delivery, stating that the tenant has 28 days to remove their belongings and vacate the plot in accordance with sec 10.24 of the Tenancy Agreement.
+If the tenant fails to rectify the breach, the allotments office will issue a termination letter, stating that the tenant has 28 days to remove their belongings and vacate the plot in accordance with sec 10.24 of the Tenancy Agreement.

-If a tenant receives 2 Non-Compliance Notices for any breach of the Tenancy Agreement within any 3 consecutive inspections, the allotments office issues the tenant a termination letter forthwith.
+If a tenant commits any breach of the tenancy agreement twice within any 3 consecutive inspections, the allotments office issues the tenant a termination letter forthwith.